oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 software tool or an application is using the metrics then no other application can reliably use the same device resources.

-The use of some metrics may negatively impact the performance of the device.
-The intention of this API is to support performance debug and it is not advised to use it in regular execution.

 Metric Groups
 -------------

-The device infrastructure consists of non-programmable, pre-defined set of counters, and a programmable network of connections that work with a separate set of counters as well as other types of counters.
+The device infrastructure consists of a pre-defined set of non-programmable counters, and a programmable network of connections that work with a separate set of counters as well as other types of counters.
 For sake of simplicity, the smallest unit of configuration is a Metric Group.
 Metric Groups are sets of metrics that provide certain perspective on workload's performance.
 The groups aggregate metrics, define device programming and available collection methods.
-An application may choose to collect data from several Metric Groups provided that they all belong to different domains.
-Domains_ are used as a software representation of independent device resources that can safely be used concurrently.
+An application may choose to collect data from several Metric Groups provided that they all belong to different domains. :ref:`Domains` are used as a software representation of independent device resources that can safely be used concurrently.